With melt in the mouth pastry and a classic flavour combination, this Pear and Almond Frangipane Tart not only looks inviting but also tastes amazing.

 - 1 cinnamon stick

-- 2 pears we used Concorde
+- 2 firm ripe pears

-- 115 g unsalted butter softened
+- 125 g butter softened

-- 115 g caster sugar
+- 125 g caster sugar

-- 115 g ground almonds
+- 125 g ground almonds (almond flour)

 - small handful flaked almonds

-- Spoon the frangipane filling into the blind baked pastry case.
-Use the back of a spoon to spread out the mixture.
+- Spoon the frangipane filling into the baked pastry case and spread level.
 Arrange the drained pears on top of the frangipane with the pointed ends pointing towards the centre.
 There’s no need to push the pears into the frangipane.
-Scatter the flaked almonds over the frangipane, moving the almond flakes which land on the pears themselves.

-- Bake.
-Place the tart into the oven on the baking sheet.
-Bake for about 35 minutes until a good golden brown.
+- Scatter a few flaked almonds over the tart, moving the almond flakes which land on the pears themselves.
+Bake. for about 35 minutes until a good golden brown.
 You may need to rotate the tart after about 20-25 minutes of baking.
-Remove the tart from the oven and place onto a cooling rack.
+Remove the tart from the oven and place it onto a cooling rack.
 Use a pastry brush to carefully brush the apricot jam over the surface of the frangipane.
+Serve warm or cold.